Sharing photos on the go – Dropbox

 Another popular method I use at the end of the session is ‘Wetransfer’ when I want to make sure the clients have a backup copy of their photographs.
 The advantage over Dropbox is that I can guarantee all the client files, invoices, and photographs we safe in one folder that I have emailed over.

-My hope is my clients can download the zip file, copy and paste it somewhere safe and feel reassured that everything is organised and tidy.
+My hope is my clients can download the zip file, copy and paste it somewhere safe and feel reassured that everything is organized and tidy.

 You might also want to consider: